yoto5/solidity_and_react_crowdfunding/README.md

 ## Backend
 As mentioned above, the backend is written in solidity and will be deployed to Ethereum testnet.
 <br>
-In this section we have two solidity contracts And one interface:
+In this section we have two solidity contracts And 3 interface:
 - Crowdfunding.sol
 - Project.sol
+- CrowdfundingInterface.sol - interface
 - CrowdfundingWithTypes.sol - interface
+- ProjectInterface.sol - interface
 <br>

 ### Crowdfunding.sol